 Almut M.V.
 Suerbaum, M.A., Dr. phil., Associate Professor in German, Fellow of Somerville.
 Email.
 Postal address: Somerville, Oxford OX2 6HD.
 Research interests: Arthurian romance; dialogue literature; women’s writing.

 Annette Volfing, M.A., D.Phil., Professor of Medieval German Studies, Fellow of Oriel College.
 Email.
 Postal address: Oriel College, Oxford OX1 4EW.
 Research interests: Allegory, religious literature, 'Spruchdichtung' and 'Meistergesang'.

 Every Michaelmas, there is also a Visiting Lecturer in Historical Linguistics.
-This post has been held, among others, by PD Dr Simone Schultz-Balluff in 2016, Dr Christiane Gante in 2017, Dr Jennifer Bunselmeier in 2018.
-More details on the course page for Historical Linguistics.
+This post has been held, among others, by Prof. Simone Schultz-Balluff (Halle), Dr Christiane Gante (Saarbrücken), and Dr Nikolaus Ruge (Trier).
+More details on the playlist Historical Linguistics.

 Faculty with a research interest in Medieval German

 Howard Jones, M.A., PhD, Lecturer in Linguistics, Keble College.
 Email.
 Postal address: Keble College, Oxford OX1 3PG.
 Research interests: Proto-Germanic; Old High German; Middle High German; the semantics of verbs in the Germanic languages.